wangjiajia95/Movie-Recommender/README.md

 - Users can rate a movie and check it later on their rating page.

-- I explored multiple recommendation algorithms such as content based recommender, collaborate filtering recommender, etc. In my project, Users will get recommendation based on a list of movies they rated by content based algorithm.
+- I explored multiple recommendation algorithms such as content based recommender, collaborative filtering recommender, etc. In my project, Users will get recommendation based on a list of movies they rated by content based algorithm.